Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Reformulation of discrete elasticity as a non-degenerate generalized gradient model

-Hence, the growth of $E$ is controlled from below by the gradient in one point.
+Taking $G$ as the identity, we see that the growth of $E$ is controlled from below by the gradient in one point.
 We now introduce a null Lagrangian that allows us to redistribute the gradient lower bound to gain coercivity on $(\R^d)^{Q_{\Ran}}$.
 In view of future applications, we state the following lemma for general $m$-dimensional vector fields.
 For our applications in elasticity we only need the case $m=d$. \begin{lemma} Define $\nullL_0: (\R^{m})^{Q_{\Ran}}\rightarrow \R$ by

 Then the function $\nullL_0$ is a null Lagrangian and ${\nullL_0}(\psi)=0$ if $\psi$ is the restriction of an affine map. \end{lemma} \begin{proof} This is similar to Example~\ref{ex:linear_NL}.
 Note that